deamme/laco/README.md

 Just click on the stopwatch icon and you will get a slider which you can play with.
 That's it! :)

-### State persistence
-Persistence of state is **ON** by default when in **development mode** so a full page refresh does not destroy your state.
-This makes hot-reloading like [react-hot-loader](https://github.com/gaearon/react-hot-loader) absolute because you already have a persisting state.
-The only caveat is that a full page refresh might seem slower by a tiny bit.

-You might want to **RESET** the persisted state, you can do that by using the PAUSE button on the DevTools Extension.
-This a bit of a hack because the persist state button on the extension does not have an API for it.

-You can also **RESET** the persisted state by writing `__LACO__.reset()` into the console in a given browser.

 ## React Native Debugger
 Check out [React Native Debugger](https://github.com/jhen0409/react-native-debugger).
 ### Time travel
 Works as you would expect :)!

-### State persistence
-Persistence of state is not supported for React Native Debugger but turning hot-reloading **ON** gives the same benefit!

 ## API
 ### `Store`